danedane-haider/danedane-haider.github.io/_pages/about.md

 I am a PhD student in mathematics, working at the Acoustics Research Institute in Vienna.
 My research interests cover abstract frame theory, time-frequency analysis for audio signal processing, and deep learning.

-In my project "Frame theory meets neural networks", I develop frame-theoretic approaches to study the stability and invertibility of neural networks and propose architecture designs and regularizers to guarantee stable invertibility with a focus on audio applications.
+In my project "Frame theory meets neural networks", I develop frame-theoretic approaches to study the stability and invertibility of neural networks and propose architecture designs and regularizers to guarantee stable invertibility with a particular focus on audio applications.

 If you are interested in the topic, I will be happy if you drop me a line &#129305;